 The Center for Continuing Education at Birzeit University, in cooperation with the Ministry of Education and Higher Education and UNICEF, launched the first phase of the Experiential Learning Objects (xLOBs) for grades 1 through 4 in a symposium entitled, “Integrating Life-Skills and Citizenship Education into Basic Educational Systems.”
 The symposium, which aims to create an interactive, participatory learning environment, was held on February 7, 2018.

-Attending the symposium were Vice President for Academic Affairs Dr. Faisal Awadallah; Ministry of Education and Higher Education Undersecretary Dr. Basri Saleh; UN Special Representative in Palestine Genevieve Boutin; Ministry of Education and Higher Education Director General of National Institute for Educational Training Dr. Shahnaz Far; Director of Learning Innovation at the Center for Continuing Education Dr. Osama Mimi; a group of directors from the Ministry of Education and Higher Education; and a number of teachers, instructors, and Birzeit University faculty members.
+Attending the symposium were Vice President for Academic Affairs Dr. Faisal Awadallah; Ministry of Education and Higher Education Undersecretary Dr. Basri Saleh; UN Special Representative in Palestine Genevieve Boutin; Ministry of Education and Higher Education Director General of National Institute for Educational Training Dr. Shahnaz Far; Director of the Unit for Learning Innovation at the Center for Continuing Education Dr. Osama Mimi; a group of directors from the Ministry of Education and Higher Education; and a number of teachers, instructors, and Birzeit University faculty members.

 Dr. Saleh expressed the Ministry of Education’s pride in the project, citing the joint efforts of teams from Birzeit University, UNICEF, and the ministry as reasons for the project’s great success.
 He said, “We have to create a sense of civil partnership and harmony with local and international partners to ensure adequate support and development for the education sector and to counter the unending violations and restrictions of the Israeli occupation, which aims to deny Palestinian children of their right to education.”